daveStothers/learning/techTest/README.md

 Timestamps do not get reset when an issue is reopened.

 I would've preferred to use Appium for the UI tests as it tests as a black box and can be based on ruby.

+I would normally use gitflow with appropriate PR reviews but as I'm the only developer for this repository, I have been pushing direct to master